 The next morning:

-Melt 4 tablespoons of butter in a baking dish, 12”casserole pan or cast iron pan.
+- Melt 4 tablespoons of butter in a baking dish, 12''casserole pan or cast iron pan.
 Place the buns top down in the butter before turning them over to seam side down and spacing them evenly.
-Allow them to proof until they have almost tripled in size.
+Allow them to proof until they have doubled in size.

 - Preheat your oven to 375°.
 Bake the buns for 30 minutes.
 Let them cool in the pan for at least 30 minutes before serving.

 Want to learn everything about sourdough?
 Well, I have the free guide for you!